-Kazakhstan has used the practice for nearly two decades in investment treaty matters, some worth billions of dollars.
+Kazakhstan has used the practice for two decades in investment treaty matters, some worth billions of dollars.
 Gabon has used the firm too.
-Bolivia’s state-owned telecoms company Entel and Tanzania’s national electricity company Tanesco have used members of the firm, as have GE and Canada’s SNC-Lavalin.
+Bolivia’s state-owned telecoms company Entel and Tanzania’s national electricity company Tanesco have used members of the firm, as have General Electric and Canada’s SNC-Lavalin.

 Reed Smith has delivered a string of successes for Kazakhstan, including defeating a pair of ICSID claims each worth over US$1 billion lodged by KT Asia and US power company AES.
 It also won the complete dismissal of a US$200 million ICSID claim and significantly reduced the damages award in other cases.

-The team won a US$46 million award for a European engineering client in an ICC arbitration over a signalling system on a metro system in Asia; the arbitration included fraud allegations against the client, which were rejected.
+The team also won a US$46 million award for a European engineering client in an ICC case over a signalling system on a metro system in Asia.

 There was another success for Kazakhstan, with the firm defeating a US$460 million ICSID claim by Nevada-registered Big Sky Energy over the expropriation of an oil venture.